-§6 Conclusion
+§7 Conclusion

-This research establishes that evolutionary MOP with diversity is ideally suited to texture evolution.
-Pareto with diversity is an excellent way to evolve a variety of textures from which the user can inspect and select, which is natural for texture evolution, given the ultimately subjective nature of the problem.
+This paper establishes that evolutionary MOP techniques are ideally suited to texture evolution.
+Pareto with diversity is an excellent way to evolve a variety of textures from which the user can inspect and select.
+This is naturally suited to texture synthesis, given the subjective nature of the problem.
 Treating multiple feature tests as independent objectives removes the difficulty of reconciling independent feature scores.
-The results obtained here with the Div_2 diversity strategy are competitive with the non-MOP ones in 18.
-One difference, however, is that these MOP results were obtained more efficiently, as a population size of 1000 was used here, instead of 5600 used in 18.

 The pure Pareto strategy without diversity heuristics was unacceptable since, predictably, premature convergence always arose.
 The nearest-neighbour distance strategies used by Div_1 and Div_2 prevented premature convergence.
 Although Div_1 's population was diverse, the quality of solutions was often unsatisfactory.
 This undoubtedly arose because of domination by individual features when computing the raw nearest-neighbour distance in objective space.
 Div_2 's ranked diversity scoring consistently produced the best results.
+This implies that Div_2 's abstraction of the individual feature space distances is well-suited to the problem of texture synthesis, where difference feature tests use widely different scales of measurement.

 One unexpected discovery is that increasing the number of feature tests can detract from the quality of evolved results.
 This contradicts the intuitively appealing idea that a large bank of feature tests would result in more accurate analyses: since each feature test measures one specific characteristic of an image, lots of tests will therefore cover a host of various aspects.
 After comparing the results from feature sets 2a and 2b, we found that the 2b results, which use the additional CDIR test, were often weaker.
 This was puzzling at first, especially considering the tenet of Pareto ranking - that features scores be kept independent.
 The reason this happens, however, is because an increase in the number of objectives creates a more difficult optimization problem.
 With additional objectives, populations are stretched thinner across the corresponding higherdimensional search space.
-With respect to texture evolution, fewer feature tests means that the population has a greater opportunity to evolve solutions with better performance in all feature dimensions, which naturally results in better overall matches to target textures.
-There are a number of obvious ways in which we could evolve better quality results using our system.
+With respect to texture evolution, fewer feature tests means that the population has a greater opportunity to evolve solutions with better performance in all feature dimensions simultaneously, which naturally results in better overall matches to target textures.
+This relates to Occam's Razor in many search and machine learning problems - that the most effective solutions are often the simplest.
+On the other hand, adequate solution textures rely on a minimal level of competent evaluation by the feature tests.
+Using too small and primitive a set of feature tests will not result in an impressive set of solutions from which to select.

+There are a number of ways in which we could evolve better quality results using our system.
 First, more sophisticated feature tests could be used.
 A simple extension would be to increase the number of coefficients used in the wavelet analysis.
 More advanced extensions would employ more sophisticated image analyses as feature tests.
 Of course, such techniques will impact computation time, and hence evolution efficiency.
 Second, the texture language can be expanded.
-Fractals and other texture generation primitives can be added to enrich the texture generation formulae 10.
+Fractals and other texture generation primitives can be added to enrich the texture generation formulae 13.
 Multiple expressions taking the form of texture channels could be used, which would result in more complex images.
 An advantage of using MOP evolution is that it removed the need for multiple subpopulations, thus reducing computational effort.
 Nevertheless, it would be interesting to apply distributed MOP evolution to texture generation, especially if more complex feature tests were to be used.